microsoft/vscode-docs/docs/python/python-web.md

 ---
 # Run and Debug Python in the Web

-We are happy to announce experimental support for running Python code on the Web.
+We are happy to announce **experimental** support for running Python code on the Web.
 To try it out, install the latest pre-release version of the [Experimental - Python for the Web](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-python-web-wasm) extension from the Marketplace.
+This work is based on WASM in Python which is currently in development, to learn more about how it works and the ongoing progress you can check [here](https://pythondev.readthedocs.io/wasm.html).

 ## Prerequisites